kannukartikeya/HyperLedger/SyndicatedLoansUI/README.md

-# Spring Boot Web Application
+# Spring Boot Web Application - Syndication/Participation
-This repository has the project files for a tutorial series on Spring Boot available from by website at [Spring Framework Guru](https://springframework.guru)
+This repository has UI code in thymleaf to connect to local instance of blockchain running on docker container

+start docker which has exited : docker start $(docker ps -a -q --filter "status=exited")

+login to peer node :
+docker exec -it dockercompose_vp_1 bash